The Seashell and the Clergyman: Musical scores

-The silent film is popular with musicians and has been scored by many groups.
-It was one of the first films scored by Silent Orchestra and performed by them at the National Museum of Women in the Arts in Washington, DC in 2000.
+The film, originally silent, was one of the first films scored by Silent Orchestra and performed by them at the National Museum of Women in the Arts in Washington, DC in 2000.
 This was the first film to be scored by live accompaniment band Minima.
 Their debut performance was at the UK's Shunt Vaults at London Bridge in 2006.
 It has also been rescored by Steven Severin of Siouxsie and the Banshees and The Black Cat Orchestra.

+For the 2005 Kino International DVD collection Avant-garde: experimental cinema of the 1920s and '30s, the guitarist Larry Marotta provided the film's soundtrack.

 Sons of Noel and Adrian performed a live score at The Roundhouse in June 2009.
 In March 2011, Imogen Heap performed an acappella score of her own composition with the Holst Singers as part of the Birds Eye View festival.

 In January 2012, a new score to a director's cut of The Seashell and the Clergyman was released by the artist Roto Visage on Kikapu.
-This score was released in conjunction with Transflux Films and with a Creative Commons license.

 In 2015 an electronic soundtrack was composed by Luigi Morleo for the Film Silence Music Festival in Italy.

 A new score by Sheffield musicians In the Nursery was performed live to accompany a showing of the film on 9 June 2019 and released on CD on 25 October 2019.